 Pretty much since the beginning of time, people have looked for ways to control their own fertility—from jumping backward seven times after sex, to using elephant or crocodile dung as suppositories, to drinking mercury and donning reusable condoms.
 And for just as long, there's been a veritable crusade against (mostly) women's efforts to control reproduction.
-From the book of Genesis to the 21st Olympiad, here are some noteable moments in the war on contraception.
+From the Book of Genesis to the 21st Olympiad, here are some notable moments in the war on contraception.

 c.
-1500 B.C.: The book of Genesis describes God killing Onan after he "wasted his seed on the ground" during coitus interruptus.
+1500 B.C.: The Book of Genesis describes God killing Onan after he "wasted his seed on the ground" during coitus interruptus.
 Thoughtfully rendered in LEGO here by Brendan Powell Smith.
 Brendan Powell Smith

 1000 A.D.: Contraception gets medieval: European woman wear bones from the right side of black cats around their necks to stave off pregnancy. iStockphoto

 1554: John Calvin calls masturbation "monstrous" and withdrawal "doubly monstrous.
 For this is to extinguish the hope of the race and to kill before he is born the hoped-for offspring."
 Library of Congress